 After finishing her GCSEs in mid-June, Young People’s Forum (YPF) member Annabel came to Great Ormond Street Hospital Children’s Charity for a work experience placement with the Digital team.
 Here, Annabel tells us what she got up to.

 This guideline is to provide guidance on the administration of oxygen therapy in a non-emergency situation at Great Ormond Street Hospital (GOSH).

 NOTE: We review our guidelines regularly and this guideline is now past its review date.
 The content of the guideline below may not reflect the most recent evidence based practice.
 Please use with caution.

 Clinical outcomes are broadly agreed, measurable changes in health or quality of life that result from our care.
 Constant review of our clinical outcomes establishes standards against which to continuously improve all aspects of our practice.

-This page from Great Ormond Street Hospital (GOSH) explains about the operation called monobloc advancement with or without rigid external distraction (RED) frame, which is used to treat craniofacial disorders.
+Orbital box osteotomy is an operation used to correct abnormal eye socket shape or placement.
+This information sheet from Great Ormond Street Hospital (GOSH) explains about the operation called orbital box osteotomy, which is used to treat craniofacial disorders.
 It explains how to prepare your child for surgery as well as what to expect in hospital afterwards.

 A halo-vest is used to immobilize and protect the cervical spine and neck after surgery or accident.
 The halo is a ring that surrounds the head and is attached by pins to the outer portion of the skull.
 It is used to stabilise the cervical spine, or to correct its alignment (Rationale 1, Rationale 2).

 Halo vest traction is used infrequently for child and young people (CYP).
 It is usually a planned event, and in children is fitted under a general anaesthetic.